ashwinvidiyala/wholesaling_tools/README.md

 # Tarrant County Tax Roll Converter

-This is a simple Ruby program that converts the entire Tarrant County Tax Roll from a unreadable `.dat` format to a readable `.csv` format.
+This is a simple Ruby program that converts the entire Tarrant County Tax Roll from an unreadable `.dat` format to a readable `.csv` format.
 The Tax Roll can be downloaded directly from the [Tarrant County Website](http://www.tarrantcounty.com/content/main/en/tax/property-tax/tarrant-county-tax-roll.html?linklocation=Public%20Information%20Requests&linkname=Tax%20Roll).